Bill Medley: The Righteous Brothers

-Medley first met his singing partner Bobby Hatfield through Barry Rillera who was in both Hatfield's and Medley's band (The Variations and the aforementioned Paramours, respectively) and asked them to see each other's shows.
-In 1962 they formed a new group, but kept the name The Paramours, which included saxophonist John Wimber, who went on to found The Vineyard Church movement.
+Medley first met his singing partner Bobby Hatfield through Barry Rillera who was in both Hatfield's and Medley's band (the Variations and the aforementioned Paramours, respectively) and asked them to see each other's shows.
+In 1962 they formed a new group, but kept the name the Paramours, which included saxophonist John Wimber, who went on to found The Vineyard Church movement.
 They performed at The Black Derby nightclub in Santa Ana, and released the single "There She Goes (She's Walking Away)" in December 1962 through independent record label Moonglow.
 However, the band did not have much success and soon broke up, leaving Hatfield and Medley to perform as a duo in 1963.

-Medley and Hatfield adopted the name The Righteous Brothers, and their first single was the Medley-penned "Little Latin Lupe Lu," released through Moonglow Records.
-Medley also recorded as a solo artist with Moonglow, releasing the single "Gotta Tell You How I Feel," which did not chart.
+Medley and Hatfield adopted the name the Righteous Brothers, and their first single was the Medley-penned "Little Latin Lupe Lu", released through Moonglow Records.
+Medley also recorded as a solo artist with Moonglow, releasing the single "Gotta Tell You How I Feel", which did not chart.

-In 1964, The Righteous Brothers appeared in a show with other groups at The Cow Palace in San Francisco, where Phil Spector was conducting the band for the entire show.
+In 1964, the Righteous Brothers appeared in a show with other groups at The Cow Palace in San Francisco, where Phil Spector was conducting the band for the entire show.
 Spector was impressed by the duo, and arranged to have them record for his label Philles Records.

-In 1965 they had their first No. 1 hit, You've Lost That Lovin' Feelin', produced by Spector.
+In 1965, they had their first No. 1 hit with "You've Lost That Lovin' Feelin'", produced by Spector.
 According to music-publishing watchdog Broadcast Music, Inc., "You've Lost That Lovin' Feelin'" is the most-played song in the history of American radio.